 Social-Emotional Development: An Introduction

-Staff members must understand typical development to support children.
-You can help staff nurture children’s development and understand how social-emotional skills develop in children from birth through age 12.
-This lesson will provide an overview of typical development, ideas on how to promote social-emotional development in your program, and guidance on talking to staff members about promoting children’s social-emotional growth.
+Each child develops in the contexts of relationships with trusted adults.
+You play a key role in helping staff members understand the ways children develop across domains.
+This lesson focuses on how children develop social and emotional competence from birth to age 12.
+This lesson will provide an overview of expected development, ideas on how to promote social-emotional development in your program, and guidance on talking to staff members about promoting children’s social-emotional growth.

 Promoting Social-Emotional Development Through Supportive Environments and Activities